Alicisox/Starbucks-analysis/README.md

 ## Result

 The prediction can tell a company what offers are preferred by an individual customer.
-The customer demographic and offer details are put to the model to make a prediction.
+The customer demographic and offer details are added to the model to make a prediction.
 The results are discussed in the report file below: <br/>
 ```Starbucks_analysis.pdf```